 Marijuana’s Effects on the Brain and the Mind

 There is mounting evidence that marijuana use in humans can cause long-term and possibly permanent damage to the brain.
-It seems to be especially true for those who start using marijuana before adulthood.
-A teenager's brain is still developing; therefore, it is more susceptible to adverse changes and development impairment.
+It seems especially true for those who start using marijuana before adulthood.
+A teenager’s brain is still developing; therefore, it is more susceptible to adverse changes and development impairment.

 Some studies suggest that regular marijuana use is linked to altered connectivity or decreased volume of certain brain parts that deal with memory and learning.
 Many studies indicate that marijuana use can cause cognitive impairment, the severity, and duration, depending on the age a person started using and how they have used marijuana.
-Studies can sometimes have a different conclusion.
+Studies can sometimes have different conclusions.
 This is the case with studies trying to link marijuana use in teenagers and a decline in I.Q.
 Since various environmental factors could be a factor in the decline, it makes it hard to prove.
 However, some studies have shown a lowered I.Q. in teenagers who regularly use marijuana.
 More research is needed to reach a clear conclusion.
-However, the THC levels in marijuana and other cannabis products have been increasing over the years, which could influence future research in general.
+However, the THC levels in marijuana and other cannabis products have been increasing over the years, which could influence future research.

-Although people often say that one cannot overdose on marijuana, this is incorrect.
+Although people often say one cannot overdose on marijuana, this is incorrect.
 An overdose means that one has taken an excessive and dangerous dose of a drug.
-While a marijuana overdose is not life-threatening, it is possible to take too much of it at once and get adverse reactions.
+While a marijuana overdose is not life-threatening, taking too much of it at once and getting adverse reactions is possible.
 Here are some of the effects that can happen during a marijuana overdose:

 - Changes in mood